Copyright© Jose Antonio Alba / Water Alternatives, via flickr, CC BY-NC 2.0

 The climate-biodiversity-desertification nexus

-In late 2024, all three Rio Conventions are holding their COPs.
+In late 2024, all three Rio Conventions held their COPs.
 Apart from UNFCCC, this is the Convention on Biological Diversity (CBD) and the Convention to Combat Desertification (UNCCD).

 All three Conventions were launched in 1992 at the United Nations Conference on Environment and Development in Rio de Janeiro.
 Together, they form a comprehensive framework for protecting the global environment.
 While climate change, biodiversity loss and desertification all have their own specific causes and impacts, they are closely interlinked.